“Getting Ahead in a Just-Getting’-By World: Building Your Resources for a Better Life”

-Albert Einstein said the definition of insanity is doing something over and over again and expecting a different result.
+Albert Einstein said, “The definition of insanity is doing something over and over again and expecting a different result.”
 Does this sound like what you feel like every time you think about trying to change your situation?
 Getting Ahead helps you acquire the tools to make changes in your life; address issues that have been buried that often paralyze one from moving forward.

-What will I absorb?
+What will I benefit from Getting Ahead?

 Are you ready?